pymeasure/pymeasure/docs/api/instruments/advantest/advantestR624X.rst

 of items ranging from separate semiconductors such as bipolar transistors, MOSFETs and GaAsFETs, to ICs and power devices.
-Further, due to the increased measuring speed and synchronized 2-channel measurement function, device I/O characteristics can be measured with precise timing at high speed which previously difficult to accomplish.
+Further, due to the increased measuring speed and synchronized 2-channel measurement function, device I/O characteristics can be measured with precise timing at high speed which was previously difficult to accomplish.
 Due to features such as the trigger link function and the sequence programming function which automatically performs a series of evaluation tests automatically, the R6245/6246 enable much more efficient evaluation tests.